THE CHANGE IS HAPPENING

 Pain

-Caged hens tend to suffer from bone diseases such as osteoporosis, making them prone to fractures and deformities.
-They have to stand on a metal grate that hurts their feet.
+Caged hens tend to suffer from bone diseases such as osteoporosis, which makes them prone to fractures and deformities.
+They also have to stand on a metal grate that hurts their feet.

 Death and filth

-Sometimes dead hens are left to rot for days, forcing the surviving birds to live with decomposing bodies at their feet.
-Hens are often also forced to live in their own feces.
+Sometimes, dead hens are left to rot for days, forcing the surviving birds to live with decomposing bodies at their feet.
+Hens are also often forced to live in cages with piles of feces beneath them.

 Public health

-The European Food Safety Authority (EFSA) has concluded that cage systems have a higher prevalence of Salmonella compared to cage-free systems.
+The European Food Safety Authority (EFSA) has concluded that cage systems have a higher prevalence of Salmonella than cage-free systems.

-Cage-free systems have the potential to reduce animal suffering significantly.
-In these systems, hens live in sheds (with or without access to outside areas), and but they have access to enriched areas with, for example, straw to graze on, and perches to climb.
+Cage-free systems have the potential to significantly reduce animal suffering.
+In these systems, hens live in sheds (with or without access to outside areas) and have access to enriched areas with, for example, straw to graze on and perches to climb.

 WHAT IS A CAGE-FREE POLICY?

-A growing number of companies have pledged to stop sourcing eggs produced in cruel battery cage systems, publishing cage-free policies on their website, social media, or other communication outlets.
+A growing number of companies have pledged to stop sourcing eggs produced in battery cage systems and publish cage-free policies on their websites, social media, or other communication outlets.

 1

-Company uses eggs in their products, or market sells eggs.
+Company uses eggs in their products or sells eggs.

 2